HL7/davinci-epdx/input/pagecontent/PayerToPayerExchange.md

 Health Plans **SHALL** support search of a member's clinical data to each USCDI/US Core clinical resource, as identified in the table above.
 Using the search capability of each resource enables the _revInclude and _include parameters to be used to retrieve the associated Provenance and supporting records.

+### Constraining Data Based Upon Permissions of the Requestor

+The FHIR Server **SHALL** constrain the data returned from the server to a requestor based upon the access permissions of the requestor.

+For example, if a requestor queries for ExplanationOfBenefit resources but they are only allowed to see Prior Authorization records, and not EOB Claims, the FHIR Server **shall** filter the data accordingly.

+This Constraining condition may be required in implementations where multiple types of data are being served up by a single FHIR Server.
+The condition is particularly relevant when implementing Operations such as $everything or $export.
+See the sections below.

-### Patient/{id}/$everything-pdex operation
+### $everything operation

-Health Plans **SHOULD** support the use of the Patient/{id}/$everything-pdex operation.
-The $everything-pdex operation operates as per the Patient/{id}/$everything operation defined in the FHIR R4 specification here:
+Health Plans **SHOULD** support the use of the $everything operation.
+The Patient/{id}/$everything operation is defined in the FHIR R4 specification here:
 [https://www.hl7.org/fhir/operation-patient-everything.html](https://www.hl7.org/fhir/operation-patient-everything.html).

-However, $everything-pdex limits the data that can be retrieved to the resources and profiles detailed in the table above.

-It must be noted that the [Patient/{id}/$everything-pdex](OperationDefinition-patient-everything-pdex.html) operation does not support the full range of query parameters available to a regular search request.
-In cases where Provenance is being requested as part of the $everything-pdex operation this is accomplished by specifying Provenance as one of a list of resources included in the **_type** parameter of the $everything-pdex operation.
+As noted in the previous section, $everything **SHOULD** limit the data retrieved to that which the requestor is permitted to access.
+This might require an implementer to filter records at a more granular level than the resource.

-The following resource/profiles are retrievable using the $everything-pdex operation:
+The following resource/profiles relevant to the PDex IG are retrievable using the $everything operation:

 Example of _type parameter:

     _type= AllergyIntolerance,CarePlan,CareTeam,Condition,Device,DiagnosticReport,DocumentReference,Encounter,
            Goal,Immunization,Medication,MedicationDispense,MedicationRequest,Observation,Patient,Procedure,Provenance

-The $everything-pdex operation should also return resources that are referenced by clinical resources, but are not directly linked to a patient.
-These are: Location, Organization, Practitioner and PractitionerRole.

-The server *SHOULD* filter the ExplanationOfBenefit resource to include only PDex Prior Authorization profiled records. e.g., ExplanationOfBenefit.use does not equal "claim".
+The server **SHOULD** filter the ExplanationOfBenefit resource to include only PDex Prior Authorization profiled records. e.g., ExplanationOfBenefit.use does not equal "claim".

 ### Bulk FHIR Asynchronous protocols